prideout/prideout.github.com/_posts/2012-05-06-sympy-surfaces.md

 One way to play with tessellation shaders in OpenGL is by evaluating various parametric functions on the GPU.
 You can find plenty of parametric equations on the web, but I thought it would be fun to derive some interesting equations from scratch using a symbolic math package.

 I didn't want to shell out the cash for Mathematica so I looked around for open source solutions and settled on <a href="http://code.google.com/p/sympy/">SymPy</a>.
-Overall it feels much less mature than commercial packages -- I can hang or crash it pretty easily, especially whren I call <b>simplify</b>.
+Overall it feels much less mature than commercial packages -- I can hang or crash it pretty easily, especially when I call <b>simplify</b>.
 But, it has a nice Pythonic API.

 The parametric equation for a standard Torus is easy enough to find on the interwebs, but it's a good starting point for our exercise.
 Let's derive the parametric equation for a torus that has ridges, like this: